isomerpages/nlb-biblioasia/_podcast/Episode 1/Transcript.md

 Well, I'm trying.

 Jimmy    <br>
 Alright.
 Answer quickly.
-History is...?
+History is...

 Shirlene  <br>
 A window to our past to understand our present and future.